ishamishra30/ETG-Inventory-Management-Assingment/README.md

  In INFORMATION TECHNOLOGY(IT) department.
 Completed 2nd year of engineering ,currently in 3rd year.

 # ABOUT FEATURES:
-In this inventory,I basically used dictionary, lists,dumps,loads,etc to perform operations on this record.
+Here I basically used dictionary, lists,dumps,loads,etc to perform operations on this inventory.
 Also used file handling concept using python language.
 Here i created a record of 30 products which includes tv,mobile and laptops,which has 5 attributes: name, category ,quantity,price and purchasing date.
 There are 3 files generated at the end. code_file.ipynb: in this file code for adding new item and purchase information of customer is there